 A CERTIFIED USDA ORGANIC FARM - Growing great food for all people.

 Welcome to Sneaky Crow Farm.
 We are located in Randolph County Alabama in Roanoke.
-Our mission and vision is to provide ORGANIC, locally grown vegetables to customers in East Alabama and West Georgia at local farmers markets.
+Our mission and vision is to provide ORGANIC, locally grown vegetables and fruits to customers in East Alabama and West Georgia at local farmers markets and at our roadside stand at the farm.

-We are certified to grow organic vegetables by Georgia Crop Improvement Association Organic Certification Program (GCIAOCP) of Athens, GA.
+We are certified to grow organic vegetables and fruits by Georgia Crop Improvement Association Organic Certification Program (GCIAOCP) of Athens, GA.
+Our farm was first certified organic in 2011.
 We now display the "USDAORGANIC" logo on all of our produce.

 We harvest and market most of our produce the same day!
 The big retailers can't match our performance since they source their produce from far off places.
 Buy Fresh, Buy Local!